Copy Protection

 The result was that almost all software was "copy-protected".
 The disk was written in some way so that you couldn't just copy the contents from one disk to another.
 (This was, remember, before hard disks for PCs and installation software.)
 So you had to have the original disk from the manufacturer to use the program.
 Other companies sprouted with products designed to copy "protected" disks, and it eventually became a big game... new forms of copy protection to foil the copy programs, repeated into infinity.

-Our first publication, The Complete Graphics System, originally was copy-protected (in a devious way) as was most software.
-But it was kind of bothersome, since I was taught to "always make back-up copies of anything important".
-Disks occasionally had problems, and it seemed a terrible inconvenience for someone who was using CGS when suddenly the disk wouldn't work, to have to send it back and wait a week or so with their project for a new disk.
+Our first publication, The Complete Graphics System, originally was copy-protected (in a devious way*) as was most software.
+But it was kind of bothersome, since we were taught to "always make back-up copies of anything important".
+Disks occasionally had problems, and it seemed a terrible inconvenience for someone who was using CGS if suddenly their disk wouldn't work, and then they have to send it back and wait a week or so with their project for a new disk (standard procedure at the time).

 So a decision was made that would alter the way software was published in the 80's.
 Others in the industry, such as Al Tommervik, publisher of Softalk magazine, thought the idea was crazy.
 "You've got a successful company started, and you'll throw it all away!"

 A letter was sent and printed in all the computer publications of the time.
-One magazine likened the situation to Destry facing the entire band of outlaws without a gun.
+One magazine likened the situation to Destry facing an entire band of outlaws without a gun.
 We would no longer copy-protect our applications software.
 "Please make backup copies for your personal use, but don't betray our trust by making copies for others."
-Other publishers basically said "it was nice knowing you..."
+Our other publisher friends basically said "it was nice knowing you..."

 imageSo the copy protection was removed.... and.... sales increased!
-At trade shows, seldom did more than a minute or two pass without someone coming up to our booth stating "I've copied all kinds of software, but I'll never copy anything by (insert Forbidden Name here)!
+At trade shows, seldom did more than a minute or two pass without someone coming up to our booth stating "I've copied all kinds of software, but I'll never copy anything of yours!
 Thank you for giving us software we can really use!"
 No, the company did not sink, and sales did not diminish.
 Instead, the unprotected Complete Graphics System, Special Effects, and The Graphics Magician jumped to the top of the charts and stayed there for years.
-Other companies observed, and eventually removed their copy-protection.
-And that was that.
+Other companies observed, and eventually they removed their copy-protection.

 (That's Steve Wozniak's son wearing a Preston "Only you can prevent software piracy" t-shirt.)